Notifications

 Respectful and authentic inclusion of First Nations, Métis and Inuit perspectivesLimited inclusion of authentic and respectful First Nations, Métis and Inuit perspectives in some grades.First Nations, Métis and Inuit histories, contributions and perspectives are included authentically and respectfully.

-Inclusion of pluralism and diverse perspectives Opportunities to support pluralism and learn about diverse people and communities varied from grade to grade.Pluralism is included in all grades as students explore cultural diversity in the community, across Canada and throughout the world.
+Inclusion of pluralism and diverse perspectives Opportunities to support pluralism and learn about diverse people and communities varied from grade to grade.Pluralism is included in a way that allows students to explore the importance of cultural diversity in Canada in every grade.

 Snapshot by grade